rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 - Popular and widely used, with active developing community.
 - Great performance that won't make the editor laggy.

 The options are few: python is too slow, other scripts such as lua/vimscript/lisp are not so popular.
-Javascript meets most of the requirements, and has some extra advantages:

-- Enterprises and communities spent millions of dollars and tosn of engineering hours on javascript engine such as [V8](https://v8.dev/) and [QuickJS](https://bellard.org/quickjs/), which are great solutions for us to embed javascript into command line.
+Javascript meets most of the requirements, and enterprises/communities spent millions of dollars and tosn of engineering hours on javascript engines such as [V8](https://v8.dev/) and [QuickJS](https://bellard.org/quickjs/), which are great solutions for us to embed javascript into command line.

 - The language itself is actually evil and chaotic, success belongs to network and browser.
 But today we have typescript